OutBook User Guide

 Every word in uppercase represents a field you can supply.

-is a parameter that can be substituted forJohn Doe
+e.g. inaddc n/NAME,NAMEis a parameter that can be substituted forJohn Doe, as inaddc n/John Doe. -

 Fields contained in square brackets are optional.